-argues that in addition to having presuppositional and assertive content, these 'vague' constructions carry a third type of entailment - sharpening - which he defines as "what happens to the status of vague predicates as discourse constrains possible ways of resolving that vagueness" (p.
+Our hypothesis is in a way expected given the analysis of adjectival vagueness in Barker (2002) as a set of contextual restrictions on degree variables, which is incrementally updated in discourse.
+He argues that in addition to having presuppositional and assertive content, these 'vague' constructions carry a third type of entailment - sharpening - which he defines as 'what happens to the status of vague predicates as discourse constrains possible ways of resolving that vagueness' (p.
 4; see also Kamp 1975, Klein 1980, Pinkal 1989).
 The sharpening components of a construction can also be thought of as metalinguistic meaning.

-For example: in a context in which it's clear what the relevant standards of tallness are, the positive construction John is tall carries descriptive meaning; it counts as contributing information about John's height.
-In contrast, Barker describes a context in which Feynman's height is clear, but an interlocutor is interested in knowing what counts as tall in the U.S. In such a context, the positive construction - by virtue of its being evaluative - has a metalinguistic contribution; it carries information about the relevant standard of tallness, rather than Feynman's height.
+For example, in a context in which it is clear what the relevant standards of tallness are, the positive construction John is tall carries descriptive meaning; it counts as contributing information about John's height.
+In contrast, Barker describes a context in which Feynman's height is clear, but an interlocutor is interested in knowing what counts as tall in the U.S. In such a context, the positive construction - by virtue of being evaluative - has a metalinguistic contribution; it carries information about the relevant standard of tallness, rather than Feynman's height.
 As Barker says:

-"In fact, assuming that tall means roughly 'having a maximal degree of height greater than a certain contextually-supplied standard', I haven't even provided you with any new information about the truth conditions of the word tall.
-All I have done is given you guidance concerning what the prevailing relevant standard for tallness happens to be in our community; in particular, that standard must be no greater than Feynman's maximal degree of height" (Barker 2002: 2).
+In fact, assuming that tall means roughly 'having a maximal degree of height greater than a certain contextually-supplied standard', I haven't even provided you with any new information about the truth conditions of the word tall.
+All I have done is given you guidance concerning what the prevailing relevant standard for tallness happens to be in our community; in particular, that standard must be no greater than Feynman's maximal degree of height (Barker 2002: 2).

-As Barker presents it, an evaluative construction (or, more generally, a context-sensitive construction) is descriptive in a context in which the contextual standard is known, but meta-linguistic or sharpening in a context in which the contextual standard is unknown.19
+As Barker presents it, an evaluative construction (or, more generally, a context-sensitive construction) is descriptive in a context in which the contextual standard is known, but metalinguistic or sharpening in a context in which the contextual standard is unknown.

-This dichotomy seems relevant for reconciling the intuitions reported in the theoretical literature - that the comparative is not evaluative, while the equative is - with the experimental results presented here and in the prior psychology literature that the subject of the comparative is evaluative.
+This dichotomy seems to be relevant for reconciling the intuitions reported in the theoretical literature - that the comparative is not evaluative while the equative is - with the experimental results presented here and in the prior psychology literature that the subject of the comparative is evaluative.

-In the theoretical literature, evaluativity judgments are often reported in a particular context; in §2.1, we presented them in a context in which John is either extremely tall or extremely short.
-In experimental studies, on the other hand, evaluativity judgments are extracted in the absence of any contextual information that could inform the speaker about the relevant standard of e.g. tallness.
+In the theoretical literature, evaluativity judgments are often reported in a particular context; in Section 2.1, we presented them in a context in which John is either extremely tall or extremely short.
+In experimental studies, on the other hand, evaluativity judgments are extracted in the absence of any contextual information that could inform the speaker about the relevant standard of, e.g., tallness.
 In the absence of any other information about the context of evaluation, the subject can only infer from the comparative in (31) that (i) the context of evaluation contains two individuals, John and Bill; (ii) those individuals are strictly ordered with respect to their height; and (iii) John's height exceeds Bill's height.
-The Bierwisch Test relies on the participants' ability to reason about the meaning of sentences across contexts, but it's possible that subjects instead treated this minimal context as the only relevant context of evaluation.
-And it seems plausible that in a world in which there are only two individuals, and those individuals are strictly ordered with respect to height, one individual will count as tall, and the other one as not tall (see van Rooij 2011).
+The Bierwisch Test relies on the participants' ability to reason about the meaning of sentences across contexts, but it is possible that subjects instead treated this minimal context as the only relevant context of evaluation.
+Moreover, it seems plausible that in a world in which there are only two individuals, and those individuals are strictly ordered with respect to height, one individual will count as tall, and the other one as not tall (see van Rooij 2011).